gumityolcu/scikit-learn-dual/doc/modules/classification_threshold.rst

 The previous sections discussed strategies to find an optimal decision threshold.
-It is also possible to manually set the decision threshold using the class :class:`~sklearn.model_selection.FixedThresholdClassifier`.
+It is also possible to manually set the decision threshold using the class :class:`~sklearn_dual.model_selection.FixedThresholdClassifier`.
 In case that you don't want to refit the model when calling `fit`, you can set the parameter `prefit=True`.

 Examples